About

 Size

-Studio One Eleven is proud to lead the architectural design of West Harbor, a transformative 42-acre redevelopment of the former Ports O’ Call Village in San Pedro—once a beloved Los Angeles landmark that had fallen into disrepair.
+Studio One Eleven is leading the architectural design for West Harbor, a transformative 42-acre redevelopment on the former Ports O’ Call Village site in San Pedro.

 Previous Ports O’Call Village constructed in 1963